What next for the Hurstbridge Rail Corridor?

 Banyule is fortunate to have extensive public open space, contributing to our local lifestyle, identity and character.

-To build on these attributes, Council has worked with a consultant to come up with options to improve open space and active transport along Banyule's section of the Hurstbridge rail line.
-This is the Hurstbridge Rail Corridor Feasibility Study.
+To build on these attributes, Council worked with a consultant to come up with options to improve open space and active transport along Banyule's section of the Hurstbridge rail line.
+This is the Hurstbridge Rail Corridor Feasibility Study which was adopted by Council on 5 September 2022.

 The guiding principle of Council’s Open Space Strategy is community health and wellbeing, which recognises the significant health benefits provided by proximity to natural environments.
 The area along the rail line presents an opportunity to enhance access and improve options for active transport through best practice open space and urban design principles.